-Regardless of their placement, students are required to take English composition courses in sequence beginning in their first semester at IAIA.
+Regardless of their placement, students are required to take English composition courses beginning in their first semester their first semester at IAIA and to continue until the sequence is completed.

 NOTE: While 098 and 099 courses count toward dorm residence requirements and full-time status at IAIA, some funding agencies do not consider 098 and 099 courses part of a full-time load when determining eligibility for funds.
 Students who enroll for 098 and/or 099 course(s) may need to register for credits beyond the required 098 and/or 099 course(s); contact the Financial Aid Office for clarification of course load requirements for financial aid.